This post does NOT need an introduction. I think it speaks for itself 😍

 - Decorate as you please or serve as is.
 YUM!

 - You can make the cakes ahead of time.
-Once cooled, wrap them up in paper and foil or put them in containers and refrigerate for 2-3 days.
+Once cooled, wrap them up in plastic wrap and/ or foil and refrigerate for 2-3 days.

-- If you want a little more fluff and flavor, mix the chocolate frosting with cool whip and use that for the filling or all over too.
+- If you want a lighter fluffier flavor and filling, mix the chocolate frosting with cool whip.
+Can be used as filling or frosting.

 Enjoy and have a great weekend 🎂